angeliki-c/med_network_analysis/README.md

 Performance Metrics

-    In this use case, it is not evaluated the performance of the approach followed in detecting relatedness between topics in
+    In this use case, it is not evaluated the performance of the approach followed, in detecting relatedness between topics in
     the form of tags from the literature.
 There are many ways to further refine this approach and build an antagonizing commercial product or a research instrument.
-Though, it highlights the potential of large scale analytical frameworks and analytical algorithms, in identifying structural characteristics in raw data and taking advantage of them to extract insight.
+Though, it highlights the potential of large scale analytical frameworks and analytical algorithms, in identifying structural characteristics in raw data and taking advantage of it to extract insight.